tayaee/estimate-sales-randomforestregressor/README.md

     ```
     Find out at models/1.0.0.joblib

+### 4. Test

-3. Run the demo app (streamlit version).
+1. Run the demo app (streamlit version).
 Use browser to test with http://localhost:7860
     ```
     web1.bat
     ```
-4. OR, run another demo app (gradio version).
+2. OR, run another demo app (gradio version).
 Use browser to test with http://localhost:8501

     ```
     web2.bat